Les Cseh – ASAP Checks

 In an age when bank prices and fees seem to be skyrocketing, ASAP Checks is dramatically reversing the trend.
 Les Cseh and his team of printers turn out bank quality checks at 65% to 75% less than other sources.
 They also ship within 24 hours.

-ASAP is lean and nimble with a modest staff that securely enters your information and digitally prints your checks, usually within hours after you order.
+ASAP is lean and nimble with a modest staff that securely enters your information and digitally prints your checks, usually within hours after your order.

 Most other printers force you to talk to offshore agents that can be difficult to understand and email that takes days to receive a reply.

-No matter what kind or format you need your checks in, ASAP is ready to produce them and deliver usually within 24 hours.
+No matter what kind of format you need your checks in, ASAP is ready to produce them and usually delivers within 24 hours.
 Choose from personal checks, business checks, computer checks, Quickbooks checks, blank check paper, tax forms, and lots of helpful accessories.